Quotes About Faith Versus Works

 A Crucial Key to Understanding These Quotes

-As you look through the pre-Nicene quotes on this page, not the consistent pattern.
+Both in the Scriptures and in the writings of the pre-Nicene (prior to the Council of Nicea in A.D.
+325) Church, we see a consistent pattern of teaching.
+As you look through the pre-Nicene quotes on this page, note this pattern.
 When being born again is at issue, then faith, the forgiveness of sins, and the death of Christ are mentioned, and they're talked about in the past tense.
 When going to heaven is being discussed, then works, judgment, and inheriting the kingdom are mentioned, and the discussion is in the future tense.

 Ignatius, A.D.
 110